usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-pxe-boot.rst

 .. warning:: It is possible to have a kernel panic error during the installation.
 This is caused by a bug in the Linux kernel (fixed in 3.16).
 In that case, just restart the installation.

 .. warning:: When using Virtual Box, depending on the version, the installation can freeze.
-You may want to change your Virtual Box version to 5.1.26.
+You may want to upgrade VirtualBox (version >=5.1.26).

 Initializing the Boot Process Using a Customized ipxe.iso File